Celebrating over 42-Years of Educational Ministry Since 1980

 In creating the Department of Education, Congress made clear its intention that the secretary of education and other Department officials be prohibited from exercising "any direction, supervision, or control over the curriculum program of instruction, administration, or personnel of any educational institution, school, or school system."
-The establishment of schools and colleges, the development of curricula, the setting of requirements for enrollment and graduation -- these are responsibilities handled by the various states and communities, as well as by public and private organizations of all kinds, not by the U.S. Department of Education."
+The establishment of schools and colleges, the development of curricula, and the setting of requirements for enrollment and graduation -- are responsibilities handled by the various states and communities, as well as by public and private organizations of all kinds, not by the U.S. Department of Education."

 The Facts Concerning Regional Accreditation

 Our board of advisors has chosen not to apply for regional accreditation for the following reasons:

 Regional Accreditation is a "Voluntary Process" that is not required of religious institutions.

 A Regionally Accredited Degree is required for Public School Teachers in all States and for Some State and Federal Employment Situations.
 The vast majority (our opinion) of ministry related employers do not require that an minister or religious worker have a degree from a Regionally Accredited School.